Who maintains the Highway Runoff Manual (HRM)?

 When a roadway or bridge is proposed to be widened over an existing non-pollution-generating impervious surface, that area should be considered new PGIS.
 An example of this is when an existing bridge spanning a lake is proposed to be widened by one lane; that new lane would be considered new PGIS.

 Note that these area determinations of replaced PGIS do not require excavation of existing roadway.

 How do I determine the qualifying areas of elevated roads and parking structures for Minimum Requirement 6 (Flow Control)?

-When a brand new flyover ramp is constructed over the existing highway, in plan view, the fly-over ramp area directly over the existing highway would be considered replaced impervious surface.
-This is also true in situations where an existing roadway is proposed to be elevated, where a parking lot structure is proposed to be built over an existing parking lot, and when an existing bridge spanning a lake is proposed to be widened by one lane.
-That new one lane would be considered replaced.
+When a brand new flyover ramp is constructed over the existing highway, in plan view, the fly-over ramp area directly over the existing highway would be considered a replaced impervious surface.
+This is also true in situations where an existing roadway is proposed to be significantly raised (new pavement greater than 1 foot thick directly on top of old pavement) or elevated without widening.
+Impervious surfaces that undergo planing or mill and fill operations are not considered a replaced impervious surface.
+A parking lot structure that is proposed to be built over an existing parking lot without expansion of the parking area is considered a replaced impervious surface.
+When an existing bridge that spans a lake is proposed to be widened by one lane, that new one lane would be considered a replaced impervious surface.

 Note that these area determinations of replaced impervious surface do not require excavation of the existing roadway.

 Who should I contact with questions about the HRM?

 As a general rule, direct questions about the content of the HRM to region environmental, hydraulic, water quality, and/or maintenance staff before contacting the Headquarters Hydraulics Section, Headquarters Highway Runoff Program, Environmental Services Office Stormwater and Watersheds Program, and/or Headquarters Highway Maintenance environmental staff.